plastilinn/docs/pages/sections/Costs.md

 ### 🔑#key Costs - Cost optimization

 💰rating: 30

 Optimizing operational or production costs is crucial to maintain profit margins, ensuring financial stability and enabling investment in business growth and development.

 **💭 Questions**

-💭 #question Is the operational or production cost optimized?
- 💭 #question Are there measures in place to reduce costs without compromising quality?
- 💭 #question Is the financial stability of the business ensured through cost optimization?
+Is the operational or production cost optimized?;Are there measures in place to reduce costs without compromising quality?;Is the financial stability of the business ensured through cost optimization?

 **🚨 Risks**

 🚨Too high costs
 High operational or production costs can erode profit margins, making it challenging to maintain financial stability and invest in business growth and development.

 🚨mitigation strategy
 Optimize operational processes and negotiate with suppliers to reduce costs.

 🚨contingency strategy
 Explore alternative suppliers or operational processes to reduce costs.